Meet Our Team

 Bart was first introduced to power soccer in 2007 and started playing consistently in 2016 after moving to the Bay Area for work.
 He is a technology manager at YouTube.
 Bart is a giant fan of soccer not only on the hardwood but also on the pitch; he wears the number 7 in honor of Manchester United greats like Ronaldo, Beckham and Best.
 Power soccer is the sport Bart is most passionate about; he says it allows him to “play and strategize for a sport with a real tactical element, express my competitiveness and develop team bonds and understanding” in ways sports like track and field or swimming could not.

-Jack is in third grade and is the newest member of the Rockets.
+Jack is in fourth grade and is the newest member of the Rockets.
 He started playing soccer in April 2017.
 He also plays baseball and likes listening to radio stations.
 “Power soccer means to me making friends and just being able to play a sport that needs my power chair,” he says.
 “I think this will help me get better at using my power chair.”